-Instead, put on your forward thinking hats and make the smart move of having your home already be kid-friendly with the help of these 9 practical tips.
+Instead, put on your forward thinking hats and make the smart move of having your home already be kid-friendly with the help of these practical tips for kid-friendly renovations.

 Check out more renovation and BTO-related articles: